Florida for Boomers

 Just as the Oceanfront Park is family-focused in Boynton Beach, so is just about every aspect of the arts and culture scene that you will find throughout the community.

-The community is constant planning and hosting a wide range of art festival events, and there is also some truly stunning community art that you will find on display throughout the town.
+The community is constantly planning and hosting a wide range of art festival events, and there is also some truly stunning community art that you will find on display throughout the town.

 With more than 81 current public art projects filling the streets of Boynton Beach, there is no shortage of love for the arts here!